active-group/active-quickcheck/doc/intro.md

                    (= (+ a b) (+ b a))))
     OK, passed 100 tests.

 The `property` macro evaluates to a *property*.
-The `quickcheck` function checks that the property and prints a report of its findings.
+The `quickcheck` function checks that the property holds and prints a report of its findings.

 Sometimes, of course, the property in question is not fulfilled.
 In this case, QuickCheck will try to find a counterexample and report it: